 But most of all, WE RESPECTFULLY ASK THE GENERAL PUBLIC, each and every one of you – of us – to judge things carefully and from a critical perspective!
 Time and time again we must challenge our opinions with the facts, with our own conscience, and with ordinary common sense.
 Only in this way will we not succumb to primitive instincts, nor lose our dignity as human beings with the gift of free will.
 Let us not be manipulated by fraudsters who sow the seeds of phoney fears into our minds and then reap the fruits solely for their own benefit, whether these are votes in elections or media publicity.
 We must not blindly trust every rumour we hear.
 Let us remember that the more shocking and frightening the message, the further from the truth it is.
 Let us substantiate the information that shapes our views – often just a few clicks on the internet is enough to uncover the lies that are pretending to be reliable news.
 We must not turn our backs on the misery of others!
 It is naive and dangerous to think that we can separate ourselves from the world and ignore its problems.
 On the contrary: the more active we are in helping to solve these problems, the lesser will be their impact on us in the future.
 Take an interest in what is happening in the world; let us try to understand the real causes of evil, and together look for ways to confront it.

-Text by Lukáš Novák, Anna Vanclová (now Novák Vanclová), Martin Blažek, and others.
+Text by Lukáš Novák, Anna Vanclová (now Anna Novák Vanclová), Martin Blažek, and others.
 English translation by Alžběta Tomková (now Svobodová).
 By january 2018 the public appeal collected 3469 signatures of academics and 9170 signatures of general public.
-You can visit the campaign page or our Facebook and Twitter accounts.
+You can visit the campaign page.
+Our Facebook and Twitter accounts are no longer operational.
 Read more about xenophobia in the Czech Republic in English eg. here or here.
 Some reports and reactions to the initiative in English can be found here, here, here, and here.
 We have received the Josef Lux Award for “ethically significant media act” in 2016.